Minoo Park 箕面公園

 Take your time exploring

 It takes about 45 minutes to reach the waterfall along a gently inclined path.
-If you're lucky you might see deer or monkeys along the way.
-You'll pass a number of temples, and it's worth stopping at Ryuanji Temple.
+If you're lucky you might see monkeys along the way.
+It's worth stopping at Ryuanji Temple.

-If you're visiting in the fall, be sure to try the seasonal delicacy of momiji tempura: maple leaves deep fried in batter sold at the park's refreshment stalls.
+Be sure to try momiji tempura: maple leaves deep fried in batter sold at the park's refreshment stalls.

 Planning your journey